microsoft/TypeScript-Handbook/pages/Classes.md

 In this example, `greeter1` works similarly to before.
 We instantiate the `Greeter` class, and use this object.
 This we have seen before.

 Next, we then use the class directly.
 Here we create a new variable called `greeterMaker`.
 This variable will hold the class itself, or said another way its constructor function.
-Here we use 'typeof Greeter', that is "give me the type of the Greeter class itself" rather than the instance type.
+Here we use `typeof Greeter`, that is "give me the type of the `Greeter` class itself" rather than the instance type.
 Or, more precisely, "give me the type of the symbol called Greeter", which is the type of the constructor function.
-This type will contain all of the static members of Greeter along with the constructor that creates instances of the Greeter class.
+This type will contain all of the static members of Greeter along with the constructor that creates instances of the `Greeter` class.
 We show this by using `new` on `greeterMaker`, creating new instances of `Greeter` and invoking them as before.

 ## Using a class as an interface